 As life expectancies increase worldwide, so too does the occurrence of dementia.
 Alzheimer’s Disease makes up 70 percent of these diagnoses — but its cause has long been clouded in mystery.
-New research, however, says the connection between oral health and Alzheimer’s may be stronger than we have ever realized.
+New research, however, seems to show the connection between oral health and Alzheimer’s may be stronger than we ever realized.
 This is big news for how we understand this disease — and it means your dentist may play a critical role in the prevention of Alzheimer’s.
 Keep reading to find out more about the cause of Alzheimer’s in Midland.

 What Is Alzheimer’s Disease?

 Alzheimer’s results in the progressive loss of memory and cognitive function usually occuring over the course of a decade or more.
 It is the fifth-biggest cause of death worldwide.
 Most people who are diagnosed with this disease are over the age of 65, but some 200,000 Americans under the age of 65 have early-onset Alzheimer’s.

 Connection of Gum Disease and Alzheimer’s

 While the cause of Alzheimer’s has long been a mystery, new research suggests that a bacteria which occurs with gum disease is highly likely to be present in patients suffering from Alzheimer’s.
 It’s called P. gingivalis and multiple independent studies of mice and the brains of older individuals who both had Alzheimer’s and those who did not show its presence can both worsen the effects of the disease — and that it can exist in the brain some 10 to 20 years before onset.
 This suggests that rather than being an effect of Alzheimer’s, P. gingivalis may actually be the cause itself.